-A BRD shall be deemed to meet the requirements of this subsection if it is one of two types specified herein:
+A BRD shall be deemed to meet the requirements if it is one of two types:

-- (a) Florida Finfish Excluder this device shall consist of at least one rigid exit opening frame made of no smaller than 1⁄4 in steel or aluminum rod sewn into each trawl.
-Each exit opening frame shall be at least 12 in in length and have an apex of three bars pointing forward to orient the exit opening in the direction of the mouth of the trawl.
-The opening thus created shall be in the shape of a parallelogram or oval and no smaller than 36 square in in area and 5 in across the opening in the shortest dimension.
+- 1. Florida Finfish Excluder this device shall consist of at least one rigid exit opening frame made of no smaller than 1⁄4" steel or aluminum rod sewn into each trawl.
+Each exit opening frame shall be at least 12" in length and have an apex of three bars pointing forward to orient the exit opening in the direction of the mouth of the trawl.
+The opening thus created shall be in the shape of a parallelogram or oval and no smaller than 36 square inches in area and 5" across the opening in the shortest dimension.
 The opening formed by each frame shall be no further forward in the cod end than 70% of the distance between the draw string (tie-off rings) and the beginning of the tail bag (excluding any extension).
-The frame shall be installed on the top side of the cod end, no more than 15 meshes to the side of the centerline. - (b) Extended Funnel BRD this device consists of a funnel of small mesh netting within a cylinder of large mesh netting, held open by at least one semi-rigid hoop, which trawl section is located behind the turtle excluder device (TED).
+The frame shall be installed on the top side of the cod end, no more than 15 meshes to the side of the centerline. - Extended Funnel BRD this device consists of a funnel of small mesh netting within a cylinder of large mesh netting, held open by at least one semi-rigid hoop, which trawl section is located behind the TED.
 One side of the funnel is extended vertically to provide a passage for shrimp to the cod end and create an area of reduced waterflow to allow for fish escapement through the larger mesh outer netting.
-This BRD should meet the following specifications: (1) The small mesh funnel and large mesh section shall be positioned within an extension section constructed of no smaller than 15% in stretched mesh nylon netting, no less than 120 meshes in circumference.
-The portion of the extension in front of the large mesh section shall be no less than 61⁄2 meshes long, and the section behind the large mesh section shall be no shorter than 23 meshes in length.
-(2) The small mesh funnel shall be constructed of no less than 13% in stretched mesh netting.
+This BRD should meet the following specifications: 1) the small mesh funnel and large mesh section shall be positioned within an extension section constructed of no smaller than 15%" stretched mesh nylon netting, no less than 120 meshes in circumference.
+The portion of the extension in front of the large mesh section shall be no less than 61/2 meshes long, and the section behind the large mesh section shall be no shorter than 23 meshes in length; 2) the small mesh funnel shall be constructed of no less than 1%" stretched mesh netting.
 This component shall have a circumference of no less than 120 meshes at the leading edge and no less than 104 meshes at the trailing edge.
-The sort side of the funnel shall be at least 36 in long, while approximately 1⁄2 of the opposite side of the funnel shall extend at least 22 in further toward the trailing edge of the funnel and shall be attached no less than 3 meshes forward of the large mesh leading edge.
-At least 7 meshes of the short side of the funnel shall be attached to the back section of extension webbing on the top and bottom at least 8 meshes back from the trailing edge of the large mesh section.
-(3) The larger mesh outer section shall consist of no smaller than 8 in stretched mesh netting cut on the bar.
-The section shall have a circumference no smaller than 19 meshes and a length of at least 3 meshes.
-(4) The leading edge of the large mesh section shall be attached to one semi-rigid hoop with a minimum diameter of 24 in constructed of plastic-coated trawl cable.
-It shall be installed at least 5 meshes behind the trailing edge of the large mesh section.
+The sort side of the funnel shall be at least 36" long, while approximately one half of the opposite side of the funnel shall extend at least 22" further toward the trailing edge of the funnel and shall be attached no less than three meshes forward of the large mesh leading edge.
+At least seven meshes of the short side of the funnel shall be attached to the back section of extension webbing on the top and bottom at least eight meshes back from the trailing edge of the large mesh section; 3) the larger mesh outer section shall consist of no smaller than 8" stretched mesh netting cut on the bar.
+The section shall have a circumference no smaller than 19 meshes and a length of at least three meshes; and 4) the leading edge of the large mesh section shall be attached to one semi-rigid hoop with a minimum diameter of 24" constructed of plastic-coated trawl cable.
+It shall be installed at least five meshes behind the trailing edge of the large mesh section.
 If a soft TED is used, a second hoop of identical construction shall be installed at the leading edge of the funnel.